longturn/freeciv21/docs/Coding/hacking.rst

 For variable length list of units and cities Freeciv21 uses a :code:`genlist`, which is implemented in :file:`utility/genlist.cpp`.
 By some macro magic type specific macros have been defined, creating a lot of trouble for C++ programmers.
-These macro-based lists are being phased out in favor of STL containers; in the meantime, we preserve here an explanation of how to use them.
+These macro-based lists are being phased out in favor of STL containers.
+In the meantime, we preserve here an explanation of how to use them.

 For example a ``tile`` struct (the pointer to it we call :code:`ptile`) has a ``unit`` list,